Master of Enterprise 2017-18This course also available for 2016-17 entryThis course also available for 2018-19 entry

-The maximum duration for a full time Master of Enterprise (MEnt) is 1 year (12 months) with an optional submission pending (writing up period) of 4 months.
+The maximum duration for a part time Master of Enterprise (MEnt) is 2 years (24 months) with an optional submission pending (writing up period) of 4 months.

 Sometimes it may be possible to mix periods of both full-time and part-time study.

 The normal entry requirements for enrolment on the MEnt are an upper second class honours degree (2:1) from a UK university or a qualification of an equivalent standard, in a discipline appropriate to that of the proposed programme to be followed.

 Since 31 March 2009 most international students coming to study in the UK have been required to apply for a visa under the new Points Based System, Tier 4.
 However, this visa type explicitly excludes self-employment and trading in the UK.
 We are therefore unable to accept applications for Masters of Enterprise or Enterprise Doctorate study from international students where their research is likely to include an element of UK based trading.

 For applicants whose first language or language of instruction is not English you will need to meet the minimum requirements of an English Language qualification (the minimum of IELTS 6.0 overall with no element lower than 5.5, will be considered acceptable, or equivalent).

 Further information on international entry requirements and English language entry requirements is available on our international webpages